Ashura is marked on the 10th day of Muharram, the first month of the Islamic calendar, by all Muslims.

 It marks the day Nuh (Noah) left the Ark and the day Musa (Moses) was saved from the Pharaoh of Egypt by God.

-The Prophet Muhammad used to fast on Ashoura in Mecca, where it became a common tradition for the early Muslims.
-Ashoura this year will be marked in most places on August 29.
+The Prophet Muhammad used to fast on Ashura in Mecca, where it became a common tradition for the early Muslims.
+Ashura this year will be marked in most places on August 29.

 But for the Shia, it is also a major religious event to commemorate the martyrdom of Husayn Ibn Ali al-Hussein, the grandson of the Prophet Muhammad, who died at the Battle of Karbala in 680 AD.

-Every year since then, many Shia mark Ashoura by performing a pilgrimage to the mausoleum of Imam al-Hussein, which is traditionally to be held his tomb in Karbala.
+Every year since then, many Shia mark Ashura by performing a pilgrimage to the mausoleum of Imam al-Hussein, which is traditionally to be held his tomb in Karbala.

 Sunni Muslims commemorate the day through voluntary fasting.

-This year, as the coronavirus pandemic rages on, governments and health authorities are cautioning people to commemorate Ashoura with strict health guidelines.
+This year, as the coronavirus pandemic rages on, governments and health authorities are cautioning people to commemorate Ashura with strict health guidelines.

-Senior Vice President of Iran Eshaq Jahangiri, who contracted COVID-19 earlier this year, tweeted the coronavirus “has made mourning sites precarious”, in reference to Ashoura.
+Senior Vice President of Iran Eshaq Jahangiri, who contracted COVID-19 earlier this year, tweeted the coronavirus “has made mourning sites precarious”, in reference to Ashura.

 Hassan Nasrallah, leader of Lebanon’s Hezbollah group, has urged followers to suspend public gatherings, amid a surge of COVID-19 cases in the country.